flutter-tizen/plugins/packages/video_player/README.md

 - The mediastorage privilege (`http://tizen.org/privilege/mediastorage`) is required to play video files located in the internal storage.
 - The externalstorage privilege (`http://tizen.org/privilege/externalstorage`) is required to play video files located in the external storage.
-- The internet privilege (`http://tizen.org/privilege/internet`) is required to play any URLs from network.
+- The internet privilege (`http://tizen.org/privilege/internet`) is required to play any URL from the network.

 For detailed information on Tizen privileges, see [Tizen Docs: API Privileges](https://docs.tizen.org/application/dotnet/get-started/api-privileges).

 ## Limitations

+This plugin is not supported on TV emulators.

 The following options are not supported on Tizen.